 You must not sit idly by and discuss potential modifications with your art director for a long time, while real ice cream is already on the set.
 Ensure that you make all the important decisions while working with the stand-in.
 If you unreasonably extend the time for taking a picture of this ice cream, it could melt, and the stylist will have to start over.
 As a result, the shooting would be postponed.

 Once you have taken the pics of ice cream, you need to give them a finished look.
-The best choice will be Photoshop or GIMP.
-The first one is a standard of quality, but it is very complex and has a paid basis.
-The second photo editor has a slightly worse functionality, but is absolutely free.
-To save your time, I recommend using free Lightroom presets for ice cream photographs that do most of work.
+To save you time, I recommend using Lr effects for ice cream photographs that do most of work.
 They will make your photos clearer, will fix the WB, and improve colors in one click.